-Pharmaceutical processors and cannabis dispensing facilities are required to designate a "Pharmacist in Charge" to manage its operation, and to have a supervising pharmacist on duty during all hours of the medical cannabis dispensary's operation; further, the cultivation and manufacturing operations may be overseen by a "Responsible Party" in lieu of the Pharmacist in Charge.
+A pharmaceutical processor are required to designate a "Pharmacist in Charge" to manage their operation, and to have a supervising pharmacist on duty during all hours of operation.
 Numerous tasks that involve handling cannabis oil must be performed by a pharmacist or a pharmacy technician acting under a pharmacist's supervision.
 Those tasks include, for example, labeling oils, removing oils from inventory, measuring oils for dispensing, and selling oils.
-Pharmacists and pharmacy technicians must have current licenses, and the ratio of pharmacists to pharmacy technicians cannot exceed 6-to-1.
+Pharmacists and pharmacy technicians must have current licenses, and the ratio of pharmacists to pharmacy technicians cannot exceed 6-to-1 (prior to recent legislative changes, the ratio was 4-to-1).
 The VA BOP has also imposed certain educational requirements cultivation and manufacturing processes, as well as significant employee training, both upon hire and on a regular, continuous basis thereafter.

-Pharmaceutical processors and cannabis dispensing facilities must operate for a minimum of 35 hours per week, unless otherwise authorized by the VA BOP.
+A pharmaceutical processors must operate for a minimum of 35 hours per week.
 Access to the facility is limited to employees performing their job duties (who must display ID badges) and patients (and their parents or guardians).
-Pharmacists are required to be available to counsel registered patients (and parents/legal guardians as applicable) about medical cannabis products, including (but not limited to) proper use and storage.
+Pharmacists are required to counsel registered patients (and parents/legal guardians as applicable) about medical cannabis products, including (but not limited to) proper use and storage.

 As a general matter, the VA BOP prohibits use of pesticides in cultivation (with some exception) and mandates that extraction methods meet industry standards.
 All medical cannabis products must be branded, tested, and registered with the VA BOP before they can be dispensed.
 Medical cannabis products must be packaged in child-resistant containers (with limited exceptions), properly labeled, and tested (at the batch level) by qualified independent laboratories.
-In the course of dispensing operations, a pharmacist or pharmacy technician must check patient identification and certification before dispensing any medical cannabis products and detailed records about all dispensing transactions (along with other records) must be maintained for a period of not less than three years, and the licensee must implement a stringent quality assurance program designed to prevent dispensing errors.
+In the course of dispensing operations, a pharmacist or pharmacy technician must check patient identification and certification before dispensing any medical cannabis product(s) and detailed records about all dispensing transactions (along with other records) must be maintained for a period of not less than 3 years, and the licensee must implement a stringent quality assurance program designed to prevent dispensing errors.
 Expired, damaged or otherwise waste cannabis plant material and products must be stored in a secure manner until properly destroyed.